microsoft/onnxruntime/docs/execution-providers/Xnnpack-ExecutionProvider.md

 ## Install
-Pre-built packages of ONNX Runtime with Xnnpack EP for Android are published on Maven.
+No Pre-built packages of ONNX Runtime with Xnnpack EP for Android are available.

-See [here](../install/index.md#install-on-android) for installation instructions.

 ## Build

-Please see the [Build Android EP](../build/eps.md#xnnpack) for instructions on building a package that includes the Xnnpack EP.
+Please see the [Build page](../build/eps.md#xnnpack) for instructions on building a package that includes the Xnnpack EP.

+Android/Windows/Linux support

 ## Usage